ks982579/ksulldev-astro/src/pages/notes/data-science/data-processing.md

 + Extracting Valuable Insights
 	+ After the model is evaluated for accuracy and performance (previous step?), the most important and relevant information contained in the input data is retrieved and presented.
 	+ The model should be ready for predicting future events, gains/losses of a business under different scenarios.

+[The Difference Between Feature Extraction and Selection | GeeksForGeeks](https://www.geeksforgeeks.org/difference-between-feature-selection-and-feature-extraction/) is that Extraction transforms original features into a new set of features that are more informative and compact.
+The goal is to capture the essential information from original features and represent it in a lower-dimensional feature space.
+Linear transformation methods such as Principal Component Analysis and Linear Discriminant Analysis, and non linear methods such as Kernel PCA and Autoencoder are used to extract features.
+Feature selection's goal is to reduce dimensionality of the feature space, simplify the model, and improve its generalization performance.
+It has 3 methods:
++ Filter Methods
+	+ The simplest method where features are selected based on their statistical properties, such as correlation with target variable.
++ Wrapper Methods
+	+ Involves training ML model to evaluate the performance of different subset of features.
+A search algorithm is used to select a subset of features that results in the best model performance.
+	+ computationally expensive method.
++ Embedded methods
+	+ Hybrid method where feature selection is integrated into the model training process and features are selected based on importance in the model.
+	+ They are more accurate than filter methods and more efficient that wrapper methods, but not all models have built-in feature selection capabilities.

 ### Data Interpretation